 As a member of several different obedience clubs and captain of the Flyball MAINEiacs, Rebeccah actively competes in both sports and coaches her flyball team.
-She also attends seminars and classes in order to stay up-to-date with the newest training methods and ideas, and has earned her CPDT accreditation (Certified Professional Dog Trainer).
+She also attends seminars and classes in order to stay up-to-date with the newest training methods and ideas, and has earned her CPDT accreditation (Certified Pet Dog Trainer).

 Rebeccah’s training style is a blend of intuition and creativity which enables her to deliver uncomplicated and effective solutions.
 She has a deep understanding of the dog/human bond and communicates clearly in both realms.

 Rebeccah is currently owned by 4 dogs, a Westie, a Border Collie, a Jack Russel Terrier and an Aussie.
 The dogs compete in flyball, obedience, disc dog and dock diving.